MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deploy-containers/system-requirements.md

 </table>

 > [!Warning]
-> <span id="warn-1">Starting with Windows Server version 1709 Nano Server is no long available as a container host.</span>
+> <span id="warn-1">Starting with Windows Server version 1709 Nano Server is no longer available as a container host.</span>

 ### Memory requirements